Is Your Dog Afraid of Fireworks and Loud Noises? Here’s How To Help.

 Additionally, make sure your dog's identification is up to date.
 This way, you have a better chance of finding your furry companion if they get spooked or run away.

 Originally developed to support Military Working Dogs, Rex Specs Ear Pro is designed to reduce environmental noise that dogs are exposed to.
-While the protection does take some training to get your dog used to it (do this before the Fourth of July!), the sound-blocking material will help decrease noise from fireworks and keep your pooch comfortable all through the fireworks.
+While the protection does take some training to get your dog used to it (do this before the Fourth of July!), the sound-blocking material will help decrease noise from fireworks and keep your pooch comfortable.

 For one dog owner, Becky Wessels, the Ear Pro has been the only thing that’s helped her dog feel comfortable during fireworks.
 Without the Ear Pro, Wessels says “He was absolutely terrified, he would shake uncontrollably and hide in the bathroom.”